jonnyjackson26/sequence-alignment/README.md

-# sequence-alignment
+# sequence-alignment (Needleman-Wunsch)
-This is project 5 for Analysis of Algorithms with Brian Knaeble
+This is project 5 for Analysis of Algorithms with Brian Knaeble.
+This uses *dynamic programming*

 From the website for the textbook complete Programming Problem 17.8: Sequence Alignment along with the reconstruction algorithm to print out your solution showing the optimally aligned sequences.